bluecaret/carettab/README.md

 # CaretTab
 A New Tab page extension with all the options for displaying time, date, search, favorite links, and more!

-For more information visit the [CaretTab project page](http://bluecaret.com/project/carettab)
+For more information visit the website for [CaretTab](http://www.carettab.com)

 ## Features
 - Display time and date on new tab page.